-Winner of the Concierge Favorites Award 2015, See It All offers a two hour experience that allows you to experience a large part of the city, with three great photo stops!
+Winner of the Concierge Favorites Award 2015, See It All offers a two-hour experience that allows you to experience a large part of the city, with three great photo stops!
 If you want to see everything that this city has to offer, this is a great way to discover Chicago.
-Expert guides will provide information about the interesting past of the windy city while you take in the various sights and sounds.
+Expert guides will provide information about the interesting parts of the windy city while you take in the various sights and sounds.
 This company offers hotel pick-ups at most locations downtown.
 Simply select your hotel (or the hotel nearest you) at the time of booking.

 This tour company has a 4 ½ out of 5 stars rating on TripAdvisor and Get Your Guide (read the reviews).
 They are one of the most trusted services in Chicago, and a majority of reviews are 5 stars.
 Several comments suggest that the See It All tour is a great introduction to the city for visitors who may not be familiar with their surroundings.
 Positive reviews often mention that the tour is very informative and the guides provide a lot of information about Chi-town and its history.
 Discover all of the most significant locations and feel free to take pictures at three interesting stops!